The Dangers of Downloading Free Software

 Let me show you examples that appear on the first search page when looking for WinPatrol.
 Click images below for real size view.

 Both of the big buttons that say “Download” have no connection to WinPatrol.
-The blue one will download a modified version of a Zip program which includes so much crap they apologize ahead of timesoftpedia3
+The blue one will download a modified version of a Zip program which includes so much crap they apologize ahead of time

 The green download button downloads an install manager that will attach to all future downloads.
 You’ll notice how they acknowledge users will want to remove the ”not required… additional software”.
 My guess is they must get a lot of complaints about this additional software.